Home > Tutorials and Resources > FileZilla Tutorial

 If you omit this step, FileZilla will connect to the home directory much higher up in the directory structure.
 This increases the chance that files may be uploaded outside the public_html directory where they will not be accessible to your users.

-- Save the path to your Projects folder in the Default local directory box.
-Click Browse and select the Projects folder on your hard drive, portable drive, or cloud storage.
-If you omit this step, you will have to manually select the Projects folder each time you upload files in the future.
+5. For the Default Local Directory, you normally want to set this path to the folder you are working out of.
+ID 124 HTML and CSS students, will point it to the site folder.
+Click Browse and select the site folder on your hard drive, portable drive, or cloud storage.
+You can omit this step, but you will have to manually select the folder you are working out of each time you upload files in the future.

-- If all your account information was entered correctly, Filezilla will now connect to the public_html directory of your account on the remote Web server.
+7. If all your account information was entered correctly, Filezilla will now connect to the public_html directory of your account on the remote Web server.
+If you get an "Unknown Certificate" message just click the box "Always trust this certificate in future sessions" and hit Ok.

 To upload files to your web server

-- Notice that FileZilla displays your local computer in the Local site pane on the left, and your web server in the Remote site pane on the right.
-If you followed the setup instructions, FileZilla should have selected the Projects folder (root folder for this site) on your computer in the Local site pane, and the public_html directory on the web server in the Remote site pane.
+2. Notice that FileZilla displays your local computer in the Local site pane on the left, and your web server in the Remote site pane on the right.
+When you connect to a site, it will open the folder you pointed it to in the advanced settings.
+If you don't set a folder, it will leave it open to the last local folder you opened.
+If you are in ID 124 and followed the setup instructions, FileZilla should have selected the site folder (root folder for this site) on your computer in the Local site pane, and the public_html directory on the web server in the Remote site pane.
 Any existing files and directories are listed in the boxes below.

-- If you omitted steps 4 and 5 earlier, manually select the Projects folder (the root folder for this site) in the Local site pane (left).
+3. If you omitted steps 4 and 5 earlier, manually select the folder you are working out of (the root folder for the site) in the Local site pane (left).
 Then manually select the public_html directory in the Remote site pane (right).

-- In the Local site pane, select the files you want to upload.
-If you are setting up your site for the first time, select your index.html (portfolio page).
+6. In the Local site pane, select the files you want to upload.
+If you are setting up your site for the first time, select your index.html.
 Hint!
 Press CTRL + click each file/folder you want to upload.

-- Drag the selected files/folders to the remote site pane and drop in the public_html directory.
+7. Drag the selected files/folders to the remote site pane and drop in the public_html directory.
 Alternatively, you can right-click on a selection and choose Upload from the shortcut menu.
+Make sure you drag your files into an empty part of the pane.
+If you drag them over one of the folders, it will upload your files to that folder and not public_html.

 Open your home page in a browser